AbrSergey/Easy-Posting/readme.md

 ## What have i done so far:

-- Created a working core that parses a template.html file and a text file.
+- Created a working core that parses a template.html file & a text file and creates the html page for the post.
 - Made it possible to update posts.
 - Added error-handling with user-friendly feedback.
 - Created a couple of syntaxes for writing a post.